Credit hours: 48

 Lodging and Other Expenses

-While on campus, you have the option to stay at hotels within walking distance of the Executive Education Center.
+While on campus, you have the option to stay at hotels within walking distance of the Business School.
 We have negotiated significant discounts for executive program participants.
 The estimated cost for lodging is $130-170 per night.